Our Team

 Bio

-DeMartino began her career in education as an English language arts teacher in Hillsborough County, FL.
+Sara began her career in education as an English language arts teacher in Hillsborough County, FL.
 She earned her PhD in Language, Literacy, and Culture at the University of Pittsburgh.
 Her research interests include writing, peer review, and the use of technology in ELA classrooms.
 Sara’s most recent publications are “Secondary students’ perceptions of peer review of writing,” published in Research in the Teaching of English, and “In their own words” published in The Learning Professional.
-DeMartino is a co-author of the revised National Council of Teachers of English (NCTE) position statement on the role of English teachers in educating English Language Learners, and the forthcoming NCTE position statement on adolescent literacy.
+Sara is a co-author of the revised National Council of Teachers of English (NCTE) position statement on the role of English teachers in educating English Language Learners, and the forthcoming NCTE position statement on adolescent literacy.

 mac495@pitt.edu